Technical Oversight Committee

 - The term of a TC Chair is four years long, with a maximum of two terms, resulting in an eight year maximum period;

-- The TC membership includes (i) four members nominated by the Chair (who also selects the TC Vice-Chair (if necessary) and secretary), with voting right, (ii) two members nominated by the Member Societies interested in the TC activities, with voting right, and (iii) corresponding members (no limit in number) who may attend meetings and participate to the TC activities, without voting right (corresponding members also have to register through their Member Society);
+- The TC membership includes (i) four members from various countries nominated by the Chair (who also selects the TC Vice-Chair (if necessary) and Secretary), with voting right, (ii) two members nominated by the Member Societies interested in the TC activities, with voting right, and (iii) corresponding members (no limit in number) who may attend meetings and participate to the TC activities, without voting right (corresponding members also have to register through their Member Society);